gloppr05/backup-edge-bookmarks/README.md

 # Backup Microsoft Edge bookmarks
-This script backs up your chromium based Microsoft Edge bookmarks automatically to a folder every time when you log in.
+This script backs up your Chromium based Microsoft Edge bookmarks automatically once a day.
 If you don't want to use the Edge browser's bookmark sync feature or sync is disabled in your browser by your organization, this script lets you save your bookmarks to an alternative location.

 Make sure that your backup folder is synced with a file hosting service (OndeDrive, Google Drive, Dropbox, etc...) so you can restore your bookmarks later on.